U.S. Homeland Security announces steps against H1B visa fraud

+UPDATE 1-Iranian film "A Man of Integrity" wins 'Certain Regard' competition at Cannes

+* "I love Iran but ... sometimes it hits me," he says (Adds reaction, background)

-WASHINGTON The U.S. Department of Homeland Security announced steps on Monday to prevent the fraudulent use of H1B visas, used by employers to bring in specialised foreign workers temporarily, which appeared to fall short of President Donald Trump's campaign promises to overhaul the programme.
+WASHINGTON, April 3 The U.S. Department of Homeland Security announced steps on Monday to prevent the fraudulent use of H1B visas, used by employers to bring in specialized foreign workers temporarily, which appeared to fall short of President Donald Trump's campaign promises to overhaul the program.

-A White House official said Trump may still do more on the programme.

 Trump had promised to end the lottery system for H1B visas, which gives each applicant an equal chance at 65,000 positions each year.

-Lobbyists for businesses who rely on H1B visas, commonly used by the tech sector, had expected Trump to upend the lottery in favour of a system that prioritised workers who are highly skilled and would be highly paid in the United States.
+Lobbyists for businesses who rely on H1B visas, commonly used by the tech sector, had expected Trump to upend the lottery in favor of a system that prioritized workers who are highly skilled and would be highly paid in the United States.

 The lottery for fiscal year 2018 opened on Monday without changes.